-Following our earlier evidence on pass-through, we view these labor market action results as providing an additional reason for consumers to display an aversion to inflation.
+Following our earlier evidence on pass-through, these labor market action results suggest an additional reason for consumers to display an aversion to inflation.
 Applying for a new job requires search time and effort, which is costly.
-Furthermore, the elasticity that we document is not very high, consistent with a view that relatively few workers will ultimately undertake this application process to offset higher expected inflation.
-With little evidence that people will work longer hours or ask for a raise, they will generally associate higher inflation with a reduced standard of living.
+Furthermore, the elasticities that we document are not very high, consistent with a view that relatively few workers will ultimately undertake this application process to offset higher expected inflation.
+While there is a small elasticity of working longer hours, there is little evidence that people will ask for a raise and they will generally associate higher inflation with a reduced standard of living.

 Our results also indicate demographic heterogeneity in terms of the effect of inflation expectations on labor market actions.
-Tables 11, 12, and 13 in Appendix B show the results.
+Tables 14, 15, and 16 in Appendix B show this result.
 We find that female and middle-income workers have a higher coefficient and elasticity in terms of the causal effects of inflation expectations on the likelihood of applying for another job and working longer hours.
-A statistically significant effect of inflation expectations on asking for a raise for higher-income workers also emerges, consistent with the view that they may have more negotiating power by being in a salaried position, but the elasticity is relatively small.
+A statistically significant effect of inflation expectations on asking for a raise for higher-income workers also emerges, consistent with the view that they may have more bargaining power, but the pertinent elasticity remains relatively small.

 In addition to the question concerning consumers' possible labor market actions, we added a complementary open-ended question to investigate if respondents were undertaking any other actions beyond those we considered to increase their incomes.
 From the 6,629 total responses, 5,993 (90.4 percent) decided not to provide any additional information.
-From the 636 who responded, 199 (3.0 percent) said that they were going to look for a second job in different ways, while 112 (1.7 percent) said that they received some type of fixed income, such as retirement or Social Security.24 Among the other answers, some individuals named different forms of investments or adjusting their billing rates (likely for independent contractors, who have the power to set their wages); some others associated this situation with adjusting their spending.
+From the 636 who responded, 199 (3.0 percent) said that they were going to look for a second job in different ways, while 112 (1.7 percent) said that they received some type of fixed income, such as retirement or Social Security.22 Among the other answers, some individuals named different forms of investments or adjusting their billing rates (likely for independent contractors, who have the power to set their wages); some others associated this situation with adjusting their spending.
 Only one respondent claimed that their income is adjusted automatically every year to keep up with inflation.